25 Hidden Culinary Gems: A Foodie’s Dream

 Chiang Mai Thailand

-Visitors to busy Chiang Mai can taste the freshest local fruits and vegetables as well as savor the Thai flavors at the huge Warorot Market.
+Visitors to busy Chiang Mai can taste the freshest local fruits and vegetables and savor the Thai flavors at the huge Warorot Market.
 Or, visit one of the dining spots in the city’s Night Market that springs up after dark in the middle of town each day to eat and shop at Thailand’s premier foodie destination.
-You can also learn to craft Thai delicacies at a hands-on cooking school like the Thai Farm Cooking School located just outside of the city center.
+You can also learn to craft Thai delicacies at a hands-on cooking school like the Thai Farm Cooking School just outside the city center.

 6. Copenhagen, Denmark